abitdodgy/words_counted/README.md

 )
 ```

+### API

 #### `.word_count`

 Returns the word count of a given string.
 The word count includes only alpha characters.
 Hyphenated and words with apostrophes are considered a single word.
+You can pass in your own regexp if this is not desired behaviour.

 ```ruby
 counter.word_count #=> 15